-Mr. Landau was recognized in 2014 as a New York Metro “Super Lawyer” in class action litigation.
+Mr. Landau was recognized in 2014-2017 as a New York Metro “Super Lawyer” in class action litigation.
 “Super Lawyer” selection results from peer nominations, a “blue ribbon” panel review process and independent research on candidates; no more than 5% of lawyers in the New York metro areas are selected as “Super Lawyers.”
-He has been an invited panelist at American Conference Institute Forums focusing on consumer protection issues.
-He is also a member of the Committee to Support Antitrust laws, an organization dedicated to promoting and supporting the enactment, preservation, and enforcement of a strong body of antitrust laws in the United States, and the Plaintiffs’ Class Action Forum, an invitation-only professional group focused on emerging trends in class actions.
+He has been an invited as a panelist at American Conference Institute Forums focusing on consumer protection issues.
+He is also a member of the Committee to Support Antitrust Laws, an organization dedicated to promoting and supporting the enactment, preservation, and enforcement of a strong body of antitrust laws in the United States, and the Plaintiffs’ Class Action Forum, an invitation-only professional group focused on emerging trends in class actions.